Enhancing Neural Autoregressive Distribution Estimators for Image Reconstruction: Introduction

-One primary application of autoregressive modeling, and the main subject of this paper, is image reconstruction in the form of inpainting.
-That is, given $P$ pixels from a $D > P$ pixel image, predict the missing $D-P$ pixels.
+\NK{One primary application of autoregressive modeling, and the main subject of this paper, is image reconstruction.
+That is, given $P$ pixels from a full $D > P$ pixel image, predict the missing $D-P$ pixels.
 In this work, our prediction mechanism will be a variant of the ConvNADE model adapted specifically for this image reconstruction task.
 Namely, instead of conditioning on one pixel at a time in the autoregressive procedure, we will instead condition on a small subset of pixels.
-This training and reconstruction procedure is explained more fully in Section \ref{sec:new_way}.
+This training and reconstruction procedure is explained more fully in Section \ref{sec:new_way}.}

-There are various alternative approaches to address the image reconstruction problem, including image transformers \cite{chen2020generative,khan2022transformers} and advanced denoising autoencoders \cite{vincent2008extracting,vincent2010stacked}, such as the masked autoencoder \cite{he2022masked}, which are commonly used for pre-training models in transfer learning to enhance image classification tasks \cite{dong2023peco,he2022masked}.
-However, these models demand extensive computational resources, often requiring days of training even with state-of-the-art GPU hardware.
-As a result, they fall outside the scope of this work, which aims to provide a computationally efficient solution for image reconstruction.
+\NK{There are various alternative approaches to address the image reconstruction problem, including image transformers \cite{chen2020generative,khan2022transformers} and advanced denoising autoencoders \cite{vincent2008extracting,vincent2010stacked}, such as the masked autoencoder \cite{he2022masked}, which are commonly used for pre-training models to enhance image classification tasks \cite{dong2023peco,he2022masked,Diff_images_2024}.
+Diffusion models have also become one of the most popular machine learning models for their superiority in image related tasks \cite{Diff_models_2021_beatGANS}.
+However, all of the models mentioned above demand extensive computational resources, and therefore often build upon pre-trained models requiring hundreds of hours of training with hundreds of GPUs distributed across clusters \cite{latent_diffusion_models_2022,Diff_images_2024}.
+As a result, they fall outside the scope of this work, which instead aims to provide a more computationally efficient solution for image reconstruction.
+While our method does not claim to match the reconstruction quality of these high-capacity state-of-the-art models, it offers a lightweight alternative that can feasibly be trained from scratch on a single GPU.
+Our proposed model also provides a practical framework for investigating how different choices of conditioning pixel subsets influence reconstruction outcomes.}